cdcssg/cdcssg.github.io/information/problems/toileting.md

 Most children with CdCS will take longer to learn to use the toilet.
 As your child develops, you may be able to speak to a specialist *continence nurse* to get advice on toilet training.

 Once over a certain age, you can get free nappies for your child; speak to your continence nurse to arrange it.

+There is lots of help and information on toilet training available from ERIC, the children's bowel and bladder charity, on [their website](http://www.eric.org.uk/), or you can call their helpline on 0845 370 8008.